-HashMap, on the other hand, uses chaining and a technique called open addressing, where the data structure searches for the next available empty index to store the value.
+HashMap uses chaining and open addressing, where the data structure searches for the next empty index to store the value.

 The hashing algorithm used in both data structures is designed to be fast and efficient while avoiding collisions as much as possible.

 - Use HashMap when you don’t need thread-safety: If you’re working in a single-threaded environment or don’t need thread-safety for your use case, then HashMap is a great choice.
 It performs better than HashTable in such scenarios and supports modern Java features like iterators.

 - Use HashTable when you need thread safety: HashTable is the better choice if your application requires thread safety.
 It’s designed to be thread-safe and can be accessed by multiple threads simultaneously without issues.

 - Use HashMap when you need to store null values: If you need to store null values in your data structure, then HashMap is the better choice.
 It allows one null key and any number of null values.